 Regarding end-uses, which sector should be prioritized and how to define it is still under discussion.
 Allocating resources to projects with an ambitious mitigation potential should be part of the role of sustainable finance and the green bonds market.
 There are two main perspectives.
 On the one hand, the lack of hydrogen end-uses restrictions could promote the use of hydrogen in sectors that have more efficient decarbonization pathways.
 In that sense, end-uses such as urban heating, light mobility and electricity storage are part of the criteria exclusions.
 On the other hand, end-uses can be defined by the market further development.
 Also, for some sectors, such as steel, basic chemicals and shipping there are already criteria for alternative fuel and feedstocks, which includes hydrogen.
 Thus, the use of hydrogen for these sectors should be defined for each specific sector criteria.
-This will be defined after the public consultation.

-4.3 Hydrogen Delivery
+4.4 Mitigation Criteria for Hydrogen Delivery Projects

 Multiple combinations of production, delivery pathways operations, technologies, and delivery ways make the hydrogen value chain complex.
 There is no specific delivery alternative that best fits all hydrogen projects.
 Each project has its own particularities; thus, setting criteria is challenging.
-Some carriers can be the preferred option depending on the distance, the hydrogen flow, and the infrastructure and resources for reconversion at the end-use point.
+Some carriers can be the preferred option depending on the distance, the hydrogen flow, the infrastructure and resources for reconversion at the end-use point.

 Some aspects need to be considered to define the criteria for hydrogen delivery projects and investment.
-The energy consumption, carbon footprint, and safety considerations are critical when defining low-carbon and certifiable projects..
-The Climate Bonds criteria adopted the ISO/TR 15916:2016, "Basic considerations for the safety of hydrogen systems".
+The energy consumption, carbon footprint, and safety considerations are critical when defining low-carbon and certifiable projects.
 Setting emissions intensity benchmarks should also be part of the criteria to certify hydrogen delivery and infrastructure projects to avoid affecting the low-carbon definition of hydrogen production.
-The Climate Bonds hydrogen production criteria include transport emissions as part of GHG accounting systems boundaries.
+The Climate Bonds hydrogen production criteria include transport emissions as part of the GHG accounting system boundary.
 However, there is still a lack of guidance on methodologies to quantify these emissions and set a benchmark for each delivery pathway.
 The IPHE methodology is expanding its work to cover transportation emissions.
 The GH2 alliance is also developing a methodology to account for transportation emissions.
 However, due to the lack of a specific methodology today, the Climate bonds criteria adopted the ISO standards, and set as a main requirement demonstrating that delivery projects will be used only for low-carbon hydrogen purposes.
-Thus, a transporter needs to involve the hydrogen producer to present its hydrogen production emissions intensity.
+Thus, a transporter needs to involve the hydrogen producer to present its hydrogen production emissions intensity or a low-carbon hydrogen certificate.